 Funnily enough, we thoroughly enjoyed the view that we forgot to check the time.
-Finally realising that it was time to get back on board it was already past our 1 hour allowed time.
+Finally realizing that it was time to get back on board it was already past our 1 hour allowed time.

 We got back on the boat and went back to the Balinsasayao Lake docking area.

-Because we have extended our time, we paid a total of 375 Php (7.17 USD) for the entire trip.
+Because we have extended our time, we paid a total of 375 Php for the entire trip.
 Not bad considering that we have enjoyed every moment of the tour around the twin crater lakes.